-- XRadar - Agregates data from a lot of code quality tool to generate a full quality dashboard.
+- XRadar - Aggregates data from a lot of code quality tool to generate a full quality dashboard.

 - Sonar - Pretty much like XRadar, but younger project, fully integrated to maven 2 (but requires a database)

-- Maven Dashboard - Same kind of agregator but only for maven project.
+- Maven Dashboard - Same kind of aggregator but only for maven project.

 - QALab - Yet another maven plugin…